QuentinRa/blog.quentinra.dev/cybersecurity/discovery/index.md

 <div class="row row-cols-md-2"><div>

-Discovery, or host discovery, is the core of the active reconnaissance (recon) activities.
+Discovery, or host discovery, is the core of active reconnaissance (recon) activities.

 * Find running services, their version... 🧭